donutrj/verdigris/quartz/content/Rules/Subsystems/Wizardry/Wizardry.md

 Long refined spells are passed from master to student, copied in colleges and libraries, and slowly iterated upon by generations.
 As time passes, wars consume kingdoms, and fads pass; much of what is learned is lost to time.
 Branches form, and people start new schools of magic.

-Famous wizards retain credit for their spells, while the bold young add their own names to tomorrow's spells.
+Famous wizards retain credit for their spells, while the bold young add their own names to the spells of tomorrow.
 # Casting
 Once a character has taken the [[Talent List#Educated|educated]] or [[Penny Talents#Witchcraft|witchcraft]] talent, they use their channel and cast skills to recite their spells from tomes.